 Revenue Recognition - Revenue is recognized for the Energy Segment upon transfer of title and risk to customers, or based upon the percentage of completion method of accounting for electrical products built to customer specifications and for services under long term contracts.
 We typically recognize revenue for the Galvanizing Segment at completion of the service unless we specifically agree with the customer to hold its material for a predetermined period of time after the completion of the galvanizing process and, in that circumstance, we invoice and recognize revenue upon shipment.
 Customer advanced payments presented in the balance sheets arise from advanced payments received from our customers prior to shipment of the product and are not related to revenue recognized under the percentage of completion method.
-The extent of progress for revenue recognized using the percentage of completion.
+The extent of progress for revenue recognized using the percentage of completion method is measured by the ratio of contract costs incurred to date to total estimated contract costs at completion.
 Contract costs include direct labor and material and certain indirect costs.
 Selling, general and administrative costs are charged to expense as incurred.
 Provisions for estimated losses, if any, on uncompleted contracts are made in the period in which such losses are able to be determined.
 The assumptions made in determining the estimated cost could differ from actual performance resulting in a different outcome for profits or losses than anticipated.

 Impairment of Long-Lived Assets, Identifiable Intangible Assets and Goodwill - We record impairment losses on long-lived assets, including identifiable intangible assets, when events and circumstances indicate that the assets might be impaired and the undiscounted projected cash flows associated with those assets are less than the carrying amounts of those assets.
 In those situations, impairment losses on long-lived assets are measured based on the excess of the carrying amount over the asset's fair value, generally determined based upon discounted estimates of future cash flows.
 A significant change in events, circumstances or projected cash flows could result in an impairment of long-lived assets, including identifiable intangible assets.
 An annual impairment test of goodwill is performed in the fourth quarter of each fiscal year.
 The test is calculated using the anticipated future cash flows after tax from our operating segments.
 Based on the present value of the future cash flows, we will determine whether impairment may exist.
 A significant change in projected cash flows or cost of capital for future years could result in an impairment of goodwill in future years.
-Variables impacting future cash flows include, but are not limited to, the level of customer demand for and response to products and services we offer to the power generation market, the electrical transmission and distribution markets, raw material and natural gas costs and availability of experienced labor and management to implement our growth strategies.
+Variables impacting future cash flows include, but are not limited to, the level of customer demand for and response to products and services we offer to the power generation market, the electrical transmission and distribution markets, the general industrial market and the hot dip galvanizing market, changes in economic conditions of these various markets, raw material and natural gas costs and availability of experienced labor and management to implement our growth strategies.
 Our testing concluded that none of our goodwill was impaired.